 To integrate GitHub and Amazon SQS with your monitoring system, please reach out to MetricFire.
 Book a demo with the MetricFire team to discuss integrating GitHub and Amazon SQS and how that can support your monitoring system.

 GitHub is a service for hosting code and doing version control for code.
-The foundations of GitHub is "Git" - which is an open source version control system.
+The foundation of GitHub is "Git" - which is an open-source version control system.